Skip to main content

 Do I need permits for a historic renovation?

 Yes.
-Interior work follows standard permitting.
-Exterior changes, demolition, new construction, roofline alterations, additions, and changes to windows, doors, or siding require a Certificate of Appropriateness (COA) from the historic review board before you can get a building permit.
+Interior work follows standard permitting through the St. Petersburg Building Department.
+Exterior changes, demolition, new construction, roofline alterations, additions, and changes to windows, doors, or siding require a Certificate of Appropriateness (COA) from St. Petersburg's Historic Preservation Office before you can pull a building permit.
+This dual-track approval — building permit plus historic review board sign-off — typically takes 6-10 weeks.
+We file the COA application and coordinate both tracks so nothing stalls.

 How does Revolution's T&M approach work?